Useful Planning Links

 - Luke Darracott’s Camino de Santiago from 2013.

-- Manger On The Hill – 6 years old but a great account from a pilgrim on the Camino Frances
+- Manger On The Hill – a great account from another pilgrim who walked the Camino Francés.

 - Petrum Josephum – A humourous look at a pilgrim’s Camino over a number of years.

 Great Blogs I follow…